13 Nov How to Plan a Rustic Wedding

 Select Attire and Accessories

 What the wedding party wears is also a crucial part of a wedding theme.
 Rustic gatherings are often a little more casual than your typical ceremony, and that can lead to a lot of fun looks.
 The men may wear cowboy hats and everyone might don cowboy boots.
-The groomsmen could opt for dark denim and nice button-up shirts, while the ladies can wear bridesmaid dresses in an earthy hue (try Juniper, Dusty Sage, or Biscotti).
+The groomsmen could opt for dark denim and nice button-up shirts, while the ladies can wear long or short bridesmaid dresses, depending on the season .
 The bride can still be chic in a stunning wedding dress (may we suggest pairing a traditional dress with your laid-back I do’s?) and the groom in black tux.